Appnroll/aws-ec2-instances/README.md

 ## aws_ec2_instances_from_all_regions_to_db

 This script lists all AWS instances in all regions and saves to PostgreSQL database.
+Tested that works not only on `zsh` but also on `sh`.

 ### Preconditions
 We need at least PostgreSQL 9.5 as it supports upsert so update on conflict.